Alice and Bob on $\Bbb X$: reversal, coupling, renewal: Proof of Theorem ( )

 A finite sequence $\om=\om_1\cdots\om_k$ is called

 We write $\sB$ for the set of B-excursions, and $\sB_k$ for those of length $k$, with similar notation for A-excursions and \Aa-excursions (using the notation $\sA$ and $\hat \sA$, \resp).

 \Aa-excursions are introduced for the following reason.
-Players A and B can score only following an appearance of $\H$.
-We shall use an embedded renewal argument, and to that end it is convenient that excursions finish with a head.
+Players A and B can score only at a coin flip that follows an appearance of $\H$.
+It will be convenient that excursions finish with a head.
 Since an A-excursion ends with a tail, we simply extend it to include any following run of tails, followed by the subsequent head; this extension contains neither $\H\H$ nor $\H\T$ and hence the score of the excursion is unchanged.

 \begin{remark} A \emph{headrun} (\resp, \emph{tailrun}) is a maximal consecutive sequence of heads (\resp, tails).
 Any finite sequence $\om$ comprises alternating headruns and tailruns.
 Alice's score equals the number of heads minus the number of headruns.
 Bob's score equals the number of tailruns having a preceding head.
 Let $h$ be the total number of heads, and $r$ the total number of runs (each comprising either heads or tails).
 The aggregate score $S(\om)$ equals $r-h$ if $\om_1=\H$ (\resp, $r-1-h$ if $\om_1=\T$). \end{remark}